 Palermo, founded by the Phoenicians, eclipsed Greek Syracuse under the Muslims, who made it capital of Sicily.
 The Normans also made it their royal capital and many of the most beautiful monuments of the city and its surroundings come from this period.
-We spend the remainder of today in Palermo, exploring the town with its combination of Byzantine, Arabo-Muslim and Norman styles.
-We will visit Palazzo dei Normanni (Palazzo Reale) and the Cappella Palatina (Palatine Chapel), which show this fusion of elements.
+We spend today in Palermo, exploring the town with its combination of Byzantine, Arabo-Muslim and Norman styles.
+We begin our study with visits to the Palazzo dei Normanni (Palazzo Reale) and the Cappella Palatina (Palatine Chapel), which show this fusion of elements.
 The Palatine Chapel takes the form of a western basilica but its nave has one of the finest Muslim wooden ceilings extant.
 Below this are Byzantine mosaics and Muslim inlaid stone dados.
+We continue to the church of San Giovanni degli Eremiti; a composite building with pink Byzantine domes, a Norman nave and an Arabo-Muslim arcade.
+Fragmentary remains of a mosque abut this church.